MGSimard/vertexdb/README.md

 <summary><h2>Application Flow: Moderation</h2></summary>
 <h3>1.
 Approving a Report</h3>

-<p>Upon approving a report, the following occurs as a transaction:
+Upon approving a report, the following occurs as a transaction:

 - Verification that the report still exists, and that it is still in a "pending" state (Could've changed since last page refresh).
 - If no longer exists, throw an error indicating as such - if still exists but no longer "pending", throw an error indicating as such.
 - If checks pass, soft-delete the submission by adding sql`now()` to its deleted_at column.